 The restaurant offers oven roasted young goat, "ajo blanco" (cold almond soup), "Salmorejo" (smooth cream of tomato, ham and cooked egg), sirloin of venison "Pediz de la serrania" (partridge braised with vegetables and wine) and "Queso de almendra" (sweet made from almonds, syrup and cinnamon).

-The Parador’s outdoor swimming pool is due to open from 01 June2016 until mid-September 2016.
+The Parador’s outdoor swimming pool is due to open from 15th June until 1st September 2017.

 Please note the opening and closing dates will depend on the weather and availability of lifeguards.

 - D. Wakeford

 Ronda, was a great finale.
 The Parador was absolutely stunning and the duplex room was really good.

 Ronda really pulled the stops out and gave us what must have been the best room in the place.
 Fantastic views from huge balcony the stretched around two sides of the room!
 We had a lovely trip, staying in fantastic places with super service and exceptional breakfasts!

 We have just returned from a week in Spain 'doing' the Paradors.
 Great as ever.
 Just felt we should report back on the wonderful time we had at Ronda with the Unique Room Experience.
 Absolutely fantastic.
 The welcome, the room, the food and wine, not to mention the enormous breakfast in our room, was first class.
 I did not want to leave!
 I have emailed the manager to thanks too.
 Can't wait to go again and will look out for any special deals going!